 My 10 year old has devised a sugar experiment for the whole family, the results of which have really surprised me.
-I wouldn’t normally blog about food issues relating to health, but this has had such a positive impact that I feel I should share it with you.
+I don’t normally blog about food issues relating to health, but this has had such a positive impact, I feel I should share it with you.

 I have 3 children, two boys aged 12 and 10 and a girl aged 6.
 The boys are big into football.
-My 10 year old has been reading in his football magazine, that healthy eating is important if you are going to maximise your fitness.
+My 10 year old has been reading in his football magazine, that healthy eating is important for maximising your fitness.

-A few weeks ago, he announced to us all that he had measured out our daily sugar allowances in little bowls in the kitchen and when we ate anything, we were to check the sugar content and spoon that amount back into the sugar jar.
+A few weeks ago, he announced that he had measured out our daily sugar allowances in little bowls in the kitchen.
+When we ate anything, we had to check the sugar content and spoon that amount back into the sugar jar.
 When our pot was empty, we’d had our sugar allowance for the day.

 - Children aged 4 – 6 years 19g or 5 teaspoons